A Framework for LLM Agent-Assisted Network Management with Human-in-the-Loop

 permitted, including create, read, update, delete, and execute.

-on its assigned permissions.
+based on its role.

 * Action Types: These specify whether a given operation is permitted

-system.
+the system.

-secure and compliant with operational policies.
+configurations remain compliant with operational security policies.

 3.3.3.
 Feedback Module